in

 The common dimensions of a small walk-in pantry are 5’ x 3’ to 5’ x 5’.

-Before organizing your pantry, what you’re going to do first is set up your shelves.
-A lot of people select to maintain running shelves and some choose to shelve starting from the bottom to the top.
+Correct measurements can help you organize well.
+Before organizing your closet space, what you’re going to do first is set up your shelves.
+A lot of people select to maintain running shelves, and some choose to shelve starting from the bottom to the top.

-A Few Tips on How You Can Organize your Walk-in Pantry
+A Few Tips on How You Can Organize A Pantry

 Modern kitchen with wooden countertop black cabinets white pantry